quietfanatic/liv/README.md

 ### USAGE

 Requires a video driver that supports OpenGL 3.1 or higher.
-Anything made since 2011 should work.
+Any personal computer made since 2011 should work.

-You can configure the app by editing the file `settings.ayu` in the program directory (it may not exist until you run the program once).
+There are lots of settings you can configure by editing the file `settings.ayu` in the program directory (it may not exist until you run the program once).

+There are comparatively few command-line arguments.
+You can get info about them with `--help`.

-### ROADMAP
+### FEATURES AND ROADMAP

 - [x] Dragging and zooming
 - [x] Nice filtering
 - [x] View two pages side-by-side
 - [x] Folder support
+- [x] List support
-- [x] Better settings management
+- [x] Sorting
+- [ ] Zoom around cursor
 - [ ] Customizable mouse controls
 - [ ] Support avif images (maybe switch to SAIL)
 - [ ] Official Windows (mingw) support
 - [ ] Off-thread image loading
+- [ ] Text rendering
 - [ ] Simple animation